DeadEnigma13/CI_PP3_Hangman/README.md

 7. I want users to have easy options when selecting through the main menu
 8. I want users to know when they have accidently selected the wrong option/input.
 9. I want users to know what the correct inputs are when playing the game.
+10. I want users to quit the game when they want

 [Back to Table of Contents](#table-of-contents)